For all courses:

 The procedures are the same as for undergraduate courses except that these proposals must also be approved by Graduate Studies.

-Web-based Courses
+Online Courses

-For web-based courses, the following will apply:
+For online courses, the following will apply:

-• Follow the procedures for a new course.
+- Follow the procedures for a new course.

-• Web-based version of existing course:
+- Online version of existing course:

-• An on-line course that is the same as an existing course is designated by setting special section characteristics and providing a comment.
+- An online course that is the same as an existing course is designated by setting special section characteristics and providing a comment.
 It will be further differentiated in the schedule (course-section file) with appropriate section type, media indicator, and comments.
-This type of course does not require a CPCR to add a section for the on-line version of the course.
+This type of course does not require a CPCR to add a section for the online version of the course.

-• On-line version of existing course which is similar to existing course (e.g. existing course has lab, on-line version does not have lab), but not identical:
+- Online version of existing course which is similar to existing course (e.g. existing course has lab, online version does not have lab), but not identical:

-• An on-line course that is significantly different in content (e.g., no lab) or for which the Web-based course is not interchangeable with the standard course may be differentiated from the traditional course by using a new course number.
-This type of change is only needed in special circumstances -- consult with Curriculum Services (x4923) prior to preparing paperwork.
+- An online course that is significantly different in content (e.g., no lab) or for which the online course is not interchangeable with the standard course may be differentiated from the traditional course by using a new course number.
+This type of course requires new course paperwork and is only needed in special circumstances; consult with Curriculum Services prior to preparing paperwork.

 This document is the property of Curriculum Services and maintained by Curriculum Services